Neural binding: Sensory

 In order for these multiple firings from multiple areas to be combined into a specific extrinsic event, there must be help from the dorsal thalamus.
 It is not proven whether the dorsal thalamus is the primary organizer, but it does fit the specific profile for collecting neuronal activity and rapidly coordinating between what is happening in the brain and outside of it.
-The space in and around the dorsal thalamus, the thalomocortical area, is able to generate fast voltage-dependent membrane potential oscillations which allow it to react quickly to received messages.
+The space in and around the dorsal thalamus, the thalamocortical area, is able to generate fast voltage-dependent membrane potential oscillations which allow it to react quickly to received messages.
 The types of channels that cover this area are presumed to be GABAergic.
 Since sensory awareness needs to be quick, the threshold for sodium and potassium in this area is quite low.

 Cognitive

 Francis Crick and Christof Koch proposed that specific neural activity can stimulate short-term memory, forming a continuous and dynamic consciousness.

 Cognitive binding is associated with the different states of human consciousness.
 Two of the most studied states of consciousness are the wakefulness and REM sleep.
 There have been multiple studies showing, electrophysiologically, that these two states are quite similar in nature.
 This has led some neural binding theorists to study the modes of cognitive awareness in each state.
 Certain observations have even led these scientists to hypothesize that since there is little cognition going on during REM sleep, the increased thalamocortical responses show the action of processing in the waking preconscious.

 The thalamus and cortex are important anatomical features in cognitive and sensory awareness.
 The understanding of how these neurons fire and relate to one other in each of these states (REM and Waking) is paramount to understanding awareness and its relation to neural binding.

 In the waking state, neuronal activity in animals is subject to changes based on the current environment.
 Changes in environment act as a form of stress on the brain so that when sensory neurons are then fired synchronously, they acclimate to the new state.
 This new state can then be moved to the hippocampus where it can be stored for later use.
 In the words of James Newman and Anthony A. Grace in their article, "Binding Across Time" this idea is put forth: "The hippocampus is the primary recipient of inferotemporal outputs and is known to be the substrate for the consolidation of working memories to long term, episodic memories."

 The logging of "episodes" is then used for "streaming", which can mediate by the selective gating of certain information reentering sensory awareness.
 Streaming and building of episodic memories would not be possible if neural binding did not unconsciously connect the two synchronous oscillations.

 The pairing of these oscillations can then help input the correct sensory material.
 If these paired oscillations are not new, then cognitively these firings will be easily understood.
 If there are new firings, the brain will have to acclimate to the new understanding.